Nebulon/helm-charts/docs/index.md

 # Prerequisites

 ## NebCloud Credentials
 A secret named **nebulon-credentials** must be created.
 It must exist in the same namespace as Nebulon CSI driver.
 Use the following script to create it.

+`This script creates secret in the default namespace.
+If you want it in a different namespace then replace the string 'default' with the name of your namespace`

 ```
 YOUR_UCAPI_USERNAME=name